 Load Bearing Walls

 From what I understand, that is a broad brush that can be applied for all single wide construction as they are designed so that the exterior walls hold the load.
-However, there can be load-bearing walls in the interior of a single wide – it is dependent on the design of the home.
+However, there can be load-bearing walls in the interior of a single wide – it is dependent on the home’s design.

 The best thing you can do is bring in an expert and have them look to see if the wall is load-bearing.
 Of course, even load-bearing walls can be modified with the correct reinforcement used.